 Used Mitsubishi Outlander PHEV buying guide

-At first, it was available in GX3h and GX4h trims, while a GX5h version followed in 2015, a few months before a facelift which gave it a far more modern look.
-New GX4hs and GX5hs models and a special edition Juro model came between 2016 and 2017 as part of a wider set of revisions.
+The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV (Plug-In Hybrid Electric Vehicle) version went on sale a year later, making it the first plug-in hybrid SUV to be offered to UK buyers.
+At first, it was available in GX3h and GX4h trim levels, while a GX5h version followed in 2015, a few months before a facelift that gave it a far more modern look.
+New GX4hs and GX5hs models and a special-edition Juro came out between 2016 and 2017 as part of a wider set of revisions.

-These revisions were significant because the car came fitted with a EV Priority mode, which enabled the driver to start the Outlander PHEV in EV for improved economy and emissions to a claimed 166mpg and 41g/km.
-High-spec GX4h and GX5h models gained must-have safety features such as autonomous emergency braking and cross traffic alert to help when reversing out of parking spaces.
+These revisions were significant, because the car gained an 'EV Priority' mode, which enables you to start the Outlander PHEV in electric mode for improved fuel economy and CO2 emissions (a claimed 166mpg and 41g/km).
+High-spec GX4h and GX5h models got must-have safety features such as autonomous emergency braking and rear cross-traffic alert to help when reversing out of parking spaces.
 A revised Juro version arrived in March 2017.

-Which should I buy?
+Which one should I buy?

 What to look for